 MFA Tuition & Funding

-The Stamps School offers generous merit-based financial support to graduate students, in addition to teaching and research assistantships, stipends, and discretionary funds.
+The Stamps School offers generous financial support to graduate students, in addition to teaching and research assistantships, stipends, and discretionary funds.

 Stamps MFA Program Funding

 - MFA Discretionary Funding: Graduate students may receive $2,000 per year that they enroll in the Stamps School to spend at their discretion towards their educational projects.

 - International Project Funding: The School supports a three- to five-week summer research project, conducted either domestically or internationally, for all graduate students who are in good academic standing.
 The project will take place during the summer after the first year.
 Up to $4500 is provided in support of the International Project.

 - Smucker-Wagstaff Project Grant: The Smucker-Wagstaff Project Grant was established in 2007 to help Stamps graduate students achieve excellence by supporting students who need assistance to carry out research for their creative work that advances their progress toward their degree.
 Students may apply for one award each year with a maximum amount of $3000.